mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 <!-- For some reason tips before TOC will break the TOC, but HTML will not -->
 <blockquote>
   <p class="small-header">Note</p>
-  <p>The Card (Atomic) data model is accessed through a single index array where its parent property is the name of the card.
+  <p>The Card (Atomic) Data Model is accessed through a single index array where its parent property is the name of the card.
 Here is an example of the model:</p>

   ```json
   "data": {